Obesity in Harford County

 While weight is just one factor in measuring health, the obesity epidemic, and related health implications and costs, is a serious health issue in our community.

-- Obesity is the 2nd leading cause of preventable deaths.
-The top three causes of mortality in our community are cancer, heart disease, and stroke – all of which are negatively affected by obesity.
+- The top three causes of mortality in our community are cancer, heart disease, and stroke – all of which are negatively affected by obesity, making obesity a leading factor in preventable deaths.
+In addition, people who are obese are more likely to have bigger health concerns if they have Covid19.

 - People who are obese have an extra $1,850 (and those morbidly obese an extra $5,500) in health care costs, compared with normal weight people.